 Of the companies whose data was analysed, 67.27% were based in the UK, 15.11% in the Nordics, 11.51% in North America, and the remaining were from other countries in Europe and around the World.

 Looking at the pandemic’s impact on eCommerce revenue, we noticed that despite a slight dip at the beginning of March, throughout the rest of the month sales grew.
-Since then, throughout April there has been a further rise in sales, although the incline is less steep, growing more gradually to sit at 147%, as consumers have adapted to their new routines.
+Since then, throughout April and May there has been a further rise in sales, although the incline is less steep, growing more gradually to sit at 159%, as consumers have adapted to their new routines and shifted their shopping online.

 Trends by industry